adamlemmo/deloitte-test/README.md

 #Customisation

 ##Adding a slide
-Duplication of the highlighted code below, will result in a new slide being added to the carousel.
-The classes, slide and slide-content are mandatory for optimal appearance.
+Duplication of the div tag with the `slide` class below, will result in a new slide being added to the carousel.
+The two classes, `slide` and `slide-content` are mandatory for optimal appearance.
 ```html
 <!-- carousel -->
 <div class="container carousel">